reshinto/Basic_technologies_revision/languageSpecific/java/readme.md

   - platform-independent
   - generates bytecode
   - runs on Java Virtual Machine (JVM)
+    - each java app executes within its own instance of the JVM
+    - the operating system treats that JVM instance as a separate, independent process
+    - thus if multiple java apps were run at the same time, they will each execute in a separate JVM process with they own independent memory space
   - incorporates a garbage collector
   - derives its syntax from C++
 ## Table of Contents